heremaps/naksha/docs/PSQL.md

 ## Collections
 Within PostgresQL a collection is a set of database tables.
 All these tables are prefixed by the collection identifier.
 The tables are:

 - `{collection}`: The HEAD table.
 It is either a plain simple table or a partitioned table.
-When being partitioned, this is done as (`PARTITION BY LIST part_num`) with all features in their live state.
-This table is the only one that should be directly accessed for manual SQL queries and has triggers attached that will ensure that the history is written accordingly.
+When being partitioned, this is done as `PARTITION BY BY RANGE (naksha_partition_number(id))`.
-- `{collection}$p[n]`: The HEAD partitions (`PARTITION OF {collection} FOR VALUES WITH (MODULUS 256, REMAINDER {n})`), beware that the name of the partition is taken from `naksha_partition_id('{collection}')`, which will return a string of the length 3 (`000` to `255`).
+  - `{collection}$p[n]`: The HEAD partitions (`PARTITION OF {collection} FOR VALUES WITH (MODULUS {n}, REMAINDER {i})`), beware that the name of the partition is taken from `naksha_partition_id('{collection}')`, which will return a two digit value (`00..31`).
-- `{collection}$del`: The HEAD deletion table holding all features that are deleted from the HEAD table.
+- `{collection}$del`: The DELETION table holding all features that are deleted from the HEAD table.
 This can be used to read zombie features (features that have been deleted, but are not yet fully unrecoverable dead).
+When being partitioned, this is done as `PARTITION BY BY RANGE (naksha_partition_number(id))`.
+  - `{collection}$del_p[n]`: The DELETION partitions (`PARTITION OF {collection}$del FOR VALUES WITH (MODULUS {n}, REMAINDER {i})`), beware that the name of the partition is taken from `naksha_partition_id('{collection}')`, which will return a two digit value (`00..31`).
-- `{collection}$hst`: The history table, this is always a partitioned table, partitioned by `txn_next`.
+- `{collection}$hst`: The history table, this is always a partitioned table, partitioned by `txn_next` (`PARTITION BY BY RANGE (txn_next)`).
-- `{collection}$hst_{YYYY}_{MM}`: The history partition for a specific month of the year (`txn_next >= naksha_txn(2023,1) AND txn_next < naksha_txn(2023,2)`.
+  - `{collection}$hst_{YYYY}`: The history partition for a specific year (`PARTITION OF {collection}$hst_{YYYY} FOR VALUES FROM naksha_txn(2023) TO naksha_txn(2024)`, optionally partitioned again by `id` (`PARTITION BY BY RANGE (naksha_partition_number(id))`), when partitioning is enabled.
-- `{collection}$meta`: The meta-data sub-table, used for arbitrary meta-information and statistics.
-In this table the **action** column is used to keep track of different types of meta-data.
-This allows for example, to store symbolic links for dictionaries.
+    - `{collection}$hst_{YYYY}_$p[n]`: The history partition of a specific year, if partitioning is enabled (`PARTITION OF {collection}$hst_{YYYY} FOR VALUES WITH (MODULUS {m}, REMAINDER {n})`.
+- `{collection}$meta`: The meta table that stores cached data.

 **Notes:**

-- The collection identifier `naksha` is reserved for internal tables (`naksha_txn`, `naksha_meta` and `naksha_collections`).
 - The collection names must be lower-cased and only persist out of the following characters: `^[a-z][a-z0-9_-:]{0,31}$`.
+- The dollar is reserved and used internally to avoid collisions, because otherwise a client could name a collection `foo` and another one `foo_hst`, which would cause a collision with the internally managed history table.

+## Partitioning
+Generally the partitioning is optimized for bulk operations.
+Technically, each partition of the **HEAD** table will be placed into an own dedicated tablespace, so an own physical storage.
+This allows multiple clients to do parallel modifications, when they understand where a feature is stored.
+This design physically isolates partitions from each other and therefore allow parallel clients (when they directly write into partitions) to work parallel without any interaction between them.

+Not that the history is partitioned on two levels.
+First on time (based upon `txn_next`).
+The reason for this is that we want to quickly purge history that is too old.
+This way we can purge all the history that is older than n-years, by just dropping the corresponding history table, instead that we need to perform an actual query on the history.
+As the history is always INSERT only, this allows us to fill all rows to 100% and allows us to compact the past year using a **FULL VACUUM**, preserving it.

+The second level of the partitioning of the history is in the same way as the **HEAD** table.
+If we would not do this, we would basically break the isolation of the **HEAD** table, because then any **UPDATE** on a **HEAD** feature would require the corresponding client to touch a history table, that is shared with other clients.
+This would share the bandwidth of the underlying physical storage and break the isolation.
+By storing the history this way, all clients that have started a transaction at the same year, will write into the same history root table.
+However, each feature they process is isolated in the **HEAD** and the same way in the history, with own dedicated physical storages for each of the two tables.
+Eventually this means, that each client gets 100% of the disk IO for the **HEAD** partition, and 100% of the disk IO for the history partition.
+So, it can utilize 100% of the available disk IO to perform the action without any bottleneck anywhere.

+## History partitioning on `txn_next`
-- The partitioning in the history is based upon `txn_next`.
+The partitioning in the history is a two level partitioning, based first upon `txn_next`.
 The reason is, because `txn_next` basically is the time when the change was moved into history.
 The `txn` is the time when a state was originally created.
 So, at a first view it might be more logical to partition by `txn`, so when a state was created.
 However, by doing so we run into one problem, assume we decide to keep the history for one year, what do we want?
 We want to be able to revert all changes that have been done in the last year.
 Assume a feature is created in 2010 and then stays unchanged for 13 years.
 In 2023 this feature is modified.
 If we partition by the time when the state was created, this feature would be directly garbage collected, because it is in a partition being older than one year.
 However, this is not what we want!
 We want this feature to stay here until 2024, which means, we need to add it into the partition of `txn_next`, which will link to the today state, so the 2023 state, and therefore it will be added into the 2023 partition.
-- Even while the partitioning based upon `txn_next` is first counter-intuitive, it still is necessary.
+Even while the partitioning based upon `txn_next` is first counter-intuitive, it still is necessary.
-- The partitioning of the HEAD table can be used to bulk-load data.
-As the history is not written for the first insert, it is possible to load all data into 16 tables in parallel and then to index them later in parallel and eventually to simply add them together to the HEAD table.
-This does not break the history, nor does it require any trigger, when the client manually performs the necessary steps to create a valid XYZ-namespace, instead of relying on the trigger.
-- With 256 partitions and bulk-load data, postgres has to run with max_locks_per_transaction=256 as bulk operation locks records on partitions.

 ## Triggers
 Naksha PSQL-Storage will add two triggers to the HEAD table (or partitions) to ensure the desired behavior, even when direct SQL queries are executed.
 One trigger is added _before_ `INSERT` and `UPDATE`, the other _after_ all.
 The triggers implement the following behavior (it basically exists in two variants: with history enabled or disabled):